Bed Bath & Beyond closing stores, cruises prepare to sail

 — Wells Fargo is rolling out a new fund that will help provide capital, technical support, and long-term resiliency programs to small businesses, with an emphasis on those that are minority-owned businesses.

-Wells Fargo will be donating approximately $400 million in processing fees to assist small businesses in need through the Open for Business Fund.
+Wells Fargo will donate about $400 million in processing fees to assist small businesses in need through the Open for Business Fund.

-The fund is currently accepting applications from community development financial institutions and special purpose funds formed by CDFIs serving racially and ethnically diverse small businesses for its first grant cycle, open now through Aug.
-7. Additional grant cycles focused on technical assistance and recovery and resiliency will open later this year.

-MARKETS: Stocks are slumping on Wall Street Thursday after a report suggested layoffs continue to ease up across the country, but also that the pace of improvements may be stalling.
+MARKETS: Stocks mostly slumped on Wall Street Thursday after a report suggested layoffs continue to ease up across the country, but also that the pace of improvements may be stalling.
 More than 1.3 million Americans applied for unemployment benefits last week, still a historically high pace though down from a week earlier.